 At last, the late nights and early mornings have paid off.
 You have your manuscript finished.
 A text file on your computer with your best work.
 But now what?
 There is the option of contacting an agent and going down the traditional route of publishing your book or you can go down the path of … Continue reading A Self-Publishing Guide for First Time Authors

 History of Book Printing What we call a book today is very different from what our ancestors would have called a book.
-The history of the printed book starts with tablets, scrolls and sheets of papyrus.
+The history of book printing starts with tablets, scrolls and sheets of papyrus.
 After these, we had elaborate, hand-bound and expensive books known as codices.
-These eventually gave way to press-printed books … Continue reading A Brief History of the Printed Book
+These eventually gave way to press-printed books which … Continue reading A Brief History of Book Printing

 Formatting the internal pages of your book for printing The idea of formatting your book for print is to make it look professional and make the content of the book easy to read.
 You do not want to over complicate the formatting and make the content too distracting.
-Research Do you know what format you … Continue reading How to Format a Book for Printing
+Your book format can be unique … Continue reading How to Format a Book for Printing

-Writing a book is a great achievement, but what do you do when it actually comes to getting your book out there?
+Writing a book is a great achievement, but what do you do when it actually comes to publishing your book?
 Nowadays there are many options for authors looking to publish their book that it can become a real minefield.
-We look into the two main ways which are both rather popular with authors … Continue reading Traditional Publishing Vs. Self-Publishing
+We look into the two main ways which are both rather popular with authors of today; … Continue reading Traditional Publishing Vs. Self-Publishing

 Libraries are some of the most beautiful, unique and spectacular buildings in the world.
 From the old to the new, the busy to the simplistic, the grand to the quaint.
 There’s a library out there that is sure to intrigue every person’s mind.
-We’ve compiled a list of the most astounding libraries on this planet.
-So … Continue reading World’s Coolest Libraries
+We’ve compiled a list of some of the worlds famous libraries on this … Continue reading World’s Famous Libraries

 When it comes to book printing a lot of people get confused or just don’t know the difference in printing types.
 Below we have created a slide telling you all about the book printing options available.
 Hopefully, it helps you choose the right book printer.
 The Three Q’s There are many things you need to … Continue reading Know the difference in book printers

-E-books were a serious competitor for print books back in the 00s.
+E-books were a serious competitor for printed books back in the 00s.
 They were going to be the thing that killed traditional books and take the world by storm.
 And they did.
 In December 2009 E-books out sold print books on Amazon and in 2014 reached their peak.
-But since then, well… E-book sales have … Continue reading Are Print Books better than E-Books?
+But since then, well… E-book sales have … Continue reading Printed Books vs Ebooks – Which is better?

-2018 is here and it has brought with it the annual quasi-promises people usually bear whilst entering the new year that this one is going to be different; going to be better.
+A new writing year is here and it has brought with it the annual quasi-promises people usually bear whilst entering the new year that this one is going to be different; going to be better.
 Sad thing is most of those promises fall through in the first month.
-We are pretty sure that often within these promises is … Continue reading Quotes to get you writing
+We are pretty sure that often within … Continue reading Quotes for Writing Inspiration

 We can’t believe how quickly these last 12 months have gone; it doesn’t seem that long ago that we were packing up the Christmas decorations of last year.
 It’s crazy how time flies.
 While writing out our Christmas cards we started to reflect on the year we have had.
 We have accomplished so much this … Continue reading Our 2017